barbazul/1kfa/mod_guide_gm.md

 ### Examples

-As you read this guide, using examples will help you gain a deeper understanding than reading the simple, procedural text.

-In that spirit, you are invited to visit [https://www.1kfa.com/examples](https://www.1kfa.com/examples).
+To gain a deeper understanding of what to expect, you are invited to visit [https://www.1kfa.com/examples](https://www.1kfa.com/examples).
 There, you will see and hear examples of the game being played.
 For all the author's attempt to make this